 - Complete an internship over the course of two semesters at a designated high-need school within Baltimore County Public Schools.

 - Awardees are responsible for paying other expenses related to the program (e.g., books, background check, living expenses).
 The CRISP Scholar Award only covers tuition and provides the internship grant that totals $20,000 ($10,000 awarded each semester of internship).

 - Applicants representing an underrepresented population in the field of education are encouraged to apply.

 - Recipients will participate in Loyola School Counseling Program’s culturally responsive, and trauma informed professional development (specific for CRISP Scholars).
 In addition to two workshops a year, this includes participating in bi-weekly small group mentoring with a Licensed Professional Counselor and supervision provided by Loyola’s Internship Professors and Site-based School Counseling Supervisors.

 - The School Counseling program is CACREP-accredited and meets the educational requirements necessary for licensure as a Maryland licensed professional counselor and certification as a school counselor in Maryland.
 For graduates interested in working outside of Maryland, it is important to learn that state’s licensure requirements.
 For more information review our Professional Licensure Disclosure website.

 The application for the CRISP Scholar program is available within the School of Education application.
-Interested candidates must submit their application and supporting documentation for the School Counseling program and the CRISP scholarship by Oct.
-9 for priority consideration for the Spring 2024 term.
+Interested candidates must submit their application and supporting documentation for the School Counseling program and the CRISP scholarship by March 8 for priority consideration for the Summer 2024 term.